 Hike El Yunque Rainforest

 Explore Puerto Rico’s nature with an outdoor adventure at El Yunque National Forest.
 Discover the diverse ecosystem within the park, which is located only forty minutes from the city of San Juan.

 Make your way around vibrant flora and fauna that line hiking trails weaving through a verdant rainforest.
 Encounter interesting wildlife like the coqui frog and Puerto Rican parrot.
-Take a refreshing dip in a natural pool at the end of the popular Angelito trail.
+Take a refreshing dip in a natural pool at the end of the popular Angelito trail, one of the best hiking trails in Puerto Rico.
 Marvel at giant ferns and beautiful waterfalls along the way.